Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Molecular dynamics, integral equation methods, and the MBWR equation

 \subsection{Molecular dynamics}

+We describe the procedure of our MD analysis.
+First, we present the details of the atomic configuration calculations in the MD simulations, and then we describe the methods used for finite-size corrections and error estimation.

-For the MD simulations, we use the PIMD package \cite{Shiga2025}.
-We simulate 256 argon atoms in a cubic box with periodic boundary conditions, choosing the box length to reproduce the target density.
-The time evolution is carried out up to $0.25\,\mathrm{ns}$ with a time step of $0.5\,\mathrm{fs}$, corresponding to $5\times 10^5$ steps.
-A massive Nos\'e–Hoover thermostat chain is employed to control the temperature.
+We perform atomic configuration calculations for argon atoms in a cubic box with periodic boundary conditions using the PIMD package \cite{Shiga2025}.
+The simulations are carried out with \( N = 256, 512, 1024, 2048,\) and \( 4096 \) atoms, and the box length is determined according to the target density \( \rho \).
+The time evolution is performed up to \( 0.25\,\mathrm{ns} \) with a time step of \( 0.5\,\mathrm{fs} \), corresponding to a total of \( 5 \times 10^5 \) steps.
+Atomic configurations are stored every \( 1000 \) steps, i.e., every \( 0.5\,\mathrm{ps} \), resulting in a total of \( 500 \) saved configurations.
+A massive Nos\'e-Hoover thermostat chain is employed to control the temperature.

+For each \( N \) and \( \rho \), we estimate the statistical errors of \(g^{(2)}(r)\) and \(P\) using the Flyvbjerg-Petersen (FP) method \cite{Flyvbjerg1989}.
+This is done by dividing the \(450\) saved configurations, excluding the first \(50\), into \(45\) blocks of \(10\) configurations each.
+In this procedure, \( g^{(2)}(r) \) is obtained by constructing a histogram of interparticle distances from the configurations, using bins of width \( 0.0016\sigma \) for \( r < 3.35\sigma \).
+The pressure is calculated using the virial route [Eq.~\eqref{eq: p virial}].

+The finite-size effects are corrected by extrapolating the obtained \( g^{(2)}(r) \) and \( P \) for each \( N \) and \( \rho \) to the limit \(N \to \infty\).
+In all cases, we assume that the finite-size effects scale as \( 1/N \), and we therefore treat each quantity as a function of \( 1/N \) and perform a linear fit.
+The value in the infinite-system limit is then estimated from the intercept at \( 1/N \to 0 \).
+In this procedure, we use a weighted linear fit with errors from the FP method to assess the uncertainty of the extrapolated values.
+As an example, the extrapolation result for \( P \) is shown in Fig.~\ref{fig: extra}.
+The black circles with error bars at \( 1/N \to 0 \) represent the final results for \( P \) at each density.
+The same analysis is performed for \( g^{(2)}(r) \) at each value of \( r \), yielding the results with error estimates.